bottlerocket-os/bottlerocket/extras/dogswatch/README.md

 # Dogswatch: Update Operator

-Dogswatch is a [Kubernetes operator](https://Kubernetes.io/docs/concepts/extend-Kubernetes/operator/) that coordinates update activities on Thar hosts in a Kubernetes cluster.
+Dogswatch is a [Kubernetes operator](https://Kubernetes.io/docs/concepts/extend-Kubernetes/operator/) that coordinates update activities on Bottlerocket hosts in a Kubernetes cluster.

 ## How to Run on Kubernetes